Remain At Home Healthcare

 If you believe your privacy rights have been violated, you may file a complaint with the home health agency or with the Secretary of the Department of Health and Human Services.

-To file a complaint with Remain At Home Senior Care, you may call 1-800-718-5658 for information about the handling of complaints.
-The same persons are listed on the first page as contacts for more information about this Notice.
+To file a complaint with Remain At Home Healthcare, you may call 1-800-718-5658 for information about the handling of complaints.

 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.
 Written complaints may be faxed to 1-706-410-2217 or mailed to: